-The What, the Why, the Where, the When, and the How-to: Fertility awareness methods work by a woman either only having genital intercourse during times when she knows or strongly suspects, through different ways of observation and record-keeping, that she is not likely to be fertile, or by being sure to use a backup method of birth control for any intercourse during those times.
+The What, the Why, the Where, the When, and the How-to: Fertility awareness methods work by either only having genital intercourse during times when a person capable of becoming pregnant (the person with the uterus) knows or strongly suspects, through different ways of daily observation, record-keeping and specific analysis, that they are not likely to be fertile, or by being sure to use a backup method of birth control for any intercourse during most fertile times.

-We discourage our youngest users from trying to use fertility awareness as a sole method of birth control.
-In order for these methods to even have a chance of working a woman must have regular cycles which have been regular for some time, as well as the ability to chart and record fertility signals every day, and a partner who is deeply committed to doing his part to practice the method properly.
-It's normal for it to take up to five years for a woman's fertility and menstrual cycle to regulate, so even for Scarleteen users who began menstruating on the early side, it's not likely to be anything anyone can use as a sole method until they're at least 15 or 16, and for many women, a good deal later than that.
-Too, to use FAM effectively as a method of birth control, a woman usually needs to chart for at least six months before using it, a waiting period which young adults who want to become sexually active are not likely to find practical.
+We discourage our younger users from trying to use fertility awareness as a sole method of birth control.
+In order for these methods to even have a chance of working a person must have regular cycles which have been regular for some time - ideally, at least a few years -- as well as the ability to chart and record fertility signals every single day, and a partner who is deeply committed to doing their part to practice the method properly.
+It's normal for it to take up to five years for fertility and menstrual cycles to regulate, so even for Scarleteen users who began menstruating on the early side, it's not likely to be anything anyone can reliably use as a sole method until they're at least in their later teens, if not their twenties.
+Too, to use FAM effectively as a method of birth control, a person usually needs to chart daily for at least six months before using it, a waiting period which young adults who want to become sexually active may not find practical or realistic.

-As well, many Fertility Awareness advocates teaching older adults will usually make clear that it is not a good method for any couple or woman who is not prepared for a pregnancy, even though, when practiced to the letter, it can be a highly reliable method.
-So, overall, we're more inclined to suggest using fertility awareness either just to know more about your body, as part of a combined method for users who do have regular periods and can handle the rigors of FAM, or for young couples who are trying to become pregnant, rather than trying to prevent pregnancy.
+As well, many Fertility Awareness advocates teaching older adults will usually make clear that it is not a good method for any couple or person who is not prepared for a pregnancy, even though, when practiced to the letter, it can be a highly reliable method.
+So, overall, we're more inclined to suggest using fertility awareness either just to know more about your body, as part of a combined method for users who do have regular periods and can handle the rigors of FAM (where it's used as or with a backup method), or for people trying to become pregnant, rather than trying to prevent pregnancy.

-When we talk about Fertility Awareness here we are not usually talking about the rhythm method, or basing ideas on when a woman is most fertile only by averages for fertile times for all women.
-While that method is far better than nothing, because women's cycles vary, it is not as reliable as other methods of FAM: the standard days method is cited by Contraceptive Technology as 95% effective with perfect use, while other kinds of FAM are as much as 98% effective with perfect use.
-For those for whom the rhythm method -- sometimes called the standard days method -- is their only option, using Cycle Beads may help make that practice more reliable.
+When we talk about Fertility Awareness here we are not usually talking about the rhythm method, or basing ideas on when a person is most fertile only by averages for fertile times.
+While that method can be effective for some people, because people's cycles vary so widely, it is just not as reliable as other methods of FAM: the standard days method is cited by Contraceptive Technology as 95% effective with perfect use, while other kinds of FAM are as much as 99% effective with perfect use.
+For those for whom the rhythm method -- sometimes called the standard days method -- is their only option, using a tool like Cycle Beads may help make that practice more reliable.

-Couples may also choose to use FAM as a backup method, such as by using condoms as a method of birth control for all times a woman is NOT likely to be fertile, then abstaining completely during most fertile times.
-This is one way FAM can be an excellent combined method for young women whose cycles are regular, and who don't want to use hormonal methods.
+Couples may also choose to use FAM as a backup method, such as by using condoms as a method of birth control for all times a person capable of becoming pregnant is NOT likely to be fertile, then abstaining completely during most fertile times.
+This is one way FAM can be an excellent combined method for young people whose cycles are regular, and who don't want to or can't use hormonal methods.

-Benefits of FAM can include that, save pregnancy if and when it occurs, there are no side effects, it allows a woman to have an incredible depth of knowledge about her reproductive cycle and body (which can be great even if you're already using another reliable, non-hormonal method simply because it can help you know when you just don't need to be freaked out about a risk -- cervical self-exams can also help you keep a lookout for vaginal infections), it can be a good way for couples to mutually commit to preventing pregnancy, and besides the cost of a basal thermometer, a speculum and mirror, paper and pen, it's free.
-For those whose religions or belief systems prohibit any hormonal or barrier methods, it is a method usually more effective than withdrawal, and one which also allows the woman more control.
+Benefits of FAM can include that, save pregnancy if and when it occurs, there are no side effects, it allows a person to have an incredible depth of knowledge about their reproductive cycle and body (which can be great even if you're already using another reliable, non-hormonal method simply because it can help you know when you just don't need to be freaked out about a risk -- cervical self-exams can also help you keep a lookout for vaginal infections), it can be a good way for couples to mutually commit to preventing pregnancy, and besides the cost of a basal thermometer, a speculum and mirror, paper and pen, it's free.
+For those whose religions or belief systems prohibit any hormonal or barrier methods, it is a method usually more effective than withdrawal, and one which also allows the person who can themselves become pregnant more control.
 During infertile or less fertile times, for couples using it as a sole method, besides double-checking that it is a likely safe time, FAM does not interrupt sexual activity.

-Not-so-greats include that it does require the cooperation of a partner, and often, the abstinence of a partner (and some women can feel tempted to take risks to avoid arguments at the time of sex) and oneself, a daily commitment to charting over time at the same time each day, and that there is a high risk of user error, especially for those without supervision.
+Not-so-greats include that it does require the cooperation of a partner, and often, the abstinence of a partner and oneself, a daily commitment to charting over time at the same time each day, and that there is a high risk of user error, especially for those without supervision.